MAG1CPI/miniC/README.md

 ## Project Objectives

-* Implement a mini compiler for C language
+* Implement a mini compiler for a subset of C language

 ## Project Status